Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Performance Evaluation

 \subsection{Results and Analysis}

-The evaluation results of the three environments are presented in Table~\ref{tab} and Figure~\ref{fig:alfworld_subtask}.
-We can observe that HCRL can achieve decent Pass@1 performance (i.e., the performance at the first episode without any experiences in the past) with only ADaPT achieving a slightly better performance in ALFWorld.
+The evaluation results of the three environments are presented in Table~\ref{tab}.
+We can observe that RAHL can achieve decent Pass@1 performance (i.e., the performance at the first episode without any experiences in the past), with only ADaPT achieving a slightly better performance in ALFWorld.
 The reason is that ADaPT tries to approach a problem multiple times, and if it fails in the first attempt, it will decompose the task into sub-tasks and try to approach it by completing the sub-tasks.
 Although this seems reasonable, a complex task structure might confuse the LLM and complicate the reasoning process.
-Therefore, HCRL can outperform ADaPT in Webshop.
+Therefore, RAHL can outperform ADaPT in the Webshop.
 Another observation from the results is that Retroformer can achieve decent performances when \#Epi=5, which owes to its gradient-based nature.
-However, since the gradient is not directly applied to the LLM agent but to the reflection agent, Retroformer is still constrained by the ability of the reflection agent.
+However, since the gradient is not directly applied to the LLM agent but to the reflection agent, the Retroformer is still constrained by the ability of the reflection agent.

-We can also observe that HCRL can outperform Reflexion in both Pass@1 and Pass@4 performances, especially in ALFWorld and Webshop, which typically have long decision-making trajectories.
-This demonstrates the advantage of the hierarchical structure HCRL has.
-We cannot directly observe which reflection approach is better, but we will present more insights on this in Section~\ref{sec:eval:ablation}.
+We can also observe that RAHL can outperform Reflexion in both Pass@1 and Pass@4 performances, especially in ALFWorld and Webshop, which typically have long decision-making trajectories.
+This demonstrates the advantage of the hierarchical structure that RAHL has.
+We cannot directly observe which reflection approach is better, but we will present more insight on this in Sect.~\ref{sec:eval:ablation}.